-- 0.1.
-This document provides requirements for the application of ISO/IEC 17021 for the planning and delivery of audits of IMS and, if appropriate, the certification of an organization's management system(s) against two or more sets of audit criteria/standards.
-All clauses of ISO/IEC 17021 continue to apply and this document does not add to or supersede any of the requirements in that standard. - 0.2.
-This document may not be applicable to ISO 9001 based sector-specific standards. - 0.3.
-It shall be noted that the Annex at the end of this document is also part of the requirements and shall be read as such.
+0.0 This document provides requirements for the application of ISO/IEC 17021-1 for the planning and delivery of audits of IMS and, if appropriate, the certification of an organization's management system(s) against two or more sets of audit criteria/standards.
+All clauses of ISO/IEC 17021-1 continue to apply and this document does not add to or supersede any of the requirements in that standard.

+0.1 This document is applicable to ISO standard based sector-specific management systems standards if the Scheme Owner allows it.
+Non-ISO based schemes may also find this document useful for integrated management system auditing.

+0.2 It shall be noted that the Annexes at the end of this document are also part of the requirements and shall be read as such unless noted otherwise.